 BLOCK VIII - GLOBAL POSITIONING SYSTEM (GPS): Provides the basis for understanding GPS concepts.
 Students receive practice on the procedures of troubleshooting failures and replacement of components in the GPS.
-The students gain a basic knowledge of GPS and gained practical experience of replacing GPS components on board the aircraft.
+The students gain a basic knowledge of GPS and practical experience of replacing GPS components on board the aircraft.

-BLOCK IX - COMBINED ALTITUDE RADAR ALTIMETER SYSTEM: Provides the basis for the understanding of FACE systems.
+BLOCK IX - COMBINED ALTITUDE RADAR ALTIMETER SYSTEM: Provides the basis for the understanding of CARA systems.
 Students receive practice in troubleshooting failures and component replacement procedures in a CARA system.
 Students gain a basic understanding of radar and CARA systems.
 Additionally, students gain practical experience of replacing CARA components on board the aircraft.

-- 2.1.
-Eligibility: This course is designed for military members no higher than the rank of O-4, police, or civilian equivalent. - 2.2.
-Physical/Medical: - 2.2.1.
-Vision: Normal (20/20 with or without glasses). - 2.2.2.
-Hearing/Speech: Normal hearing and speech. - 2.2.3.
-Physical/Other: Normal dexterity. - 2.3.
+2.1.
+Eligibility: This course is designed for military members no higher than the grade of O-4, police, or civilian equivalent.

+2.3.
 Uniform/Equipment: See General Clothing Requirements.
 Non-conductive plastic frames for eyeglasses are mandatory for students who wear glasses.
-All specialized gear is provided. - 3.
-Intermediate Military Objectives: This course supports the following USSOUTHCOM/TCP objectives: 1.1, 1.2, 1.3, 1.5, 2.1, 2.2, 2.3, 3.4, 4.3, 5.4 and USNORTHCOM/TCP objectives: 1.2, 1.3, 2.1, 2.5, 4.2, 4.3, 4.4, 4.5, 4.6.
+All specialized gear is provided.

+3. Intermediate Military Objectives: This course supports the following USSOUTHCOM/TCP objectives: 1.1, 1.2, 1.3, 1.5, 2.1, 2.2, 2.3, 3.4, 4.3, 5.4 and USNORTHCOM/TCP objectives: 1.2, 1.3, 2.1, 2.5, 4.2, 4.3, 4.4, 4.5, 4.6.